justnonamenoname/lifeticle/readme.txt

 this requires a physical connection with the brain, and a physical connection requires a physical object.
 Qualia without the so-called observer lead to the same problem - why do you live the life of this brain and not another?
 The absence of a so-called observer leads to the problem of temporal binding - why qualia experienced in the past continue to be felt in the future.
+The question includes both movement in space on a moving planet and connections between frames of phenomenal consciousness, including sleep and anesthesia.
 To say that the particle lifeticle, which is the carrier of consciousness, the so-called observer, cannot exist is equivalent to saying that there is no carrier of consciousness in the collection of particles forming the brain.
 The idea of an emergent carrier of consciousness has problems: a contradiction in what would happen if some particle were replaced.
 If two brains have two identical emergent carriers of consciousness, then we again arrive at the brain selection problem.
 If particles are replaced with others having the same emergence, the carrier of consciousness would stop receiving qualia, which contradicts the idea of emergence.
 Emergence is about properties that can be obtained through modeling.
 The identity of the consciousness carrier is not about properties, but about what physically constitutes the carrier.
+The ability to create an identity implies the possibility of creating an identical one, which means no difference exists between them and leads to the problem of how the brain selects between them.
+The uniqueness of the lifeticle is fundamental, cannot be artificially generated, and is analogous to the no-cloning theorem.
+Without uniqueness, there would be no connection with the current brain, just as there is no connection with another brain that is not one’s own.
 Qualia have a parameter of location; qualia possess a space where the carrier of consciousness resides at the center.
 To say that particles with qualia properties do not exist is to say that an organism does not consist of particles, or that qualia does not exist or is not related to particles.
 An organism consists of particles, and the phenomenon of qualia exists - one must necessarily be connected to the other.
 The theory does not introduce something new, but connects one thing with another.